Neverland Ranch: Death of Michael Jackson

 Following Jackson's death, press reports during June 28–29, 2009, claimed that his family intended to bury him at the Neverland Ranch, eventually turning it into a place of pilgrimage for his fans, similar to how Graceland has become a destination for fans of Elvis Presley.
 Jackson's father Joseph Jackson later denied the reports.
 Construction equipment and gardeners entered the grounds on July 1, prompting speculation that preparations were being made for something related to Jackson's death, but local officials stated that a burial there would be only allowed if the owners of the ranch would go through a permitting process with county and state government before establishing a cemetery at the site.
 Jackson's 2002 will gives his entire estate to a family trust.

 The ranch was the setting for two media appearances on July 2, 2009.
-Jermaine Jackson took The Today Shows Matt Lauer on a tour of the main house, and he was interviewed on the grounds of the house by Larry King for his show.
-In January 2013, musical artist Lady Gaga announced her willingness to help Jackson's children in keeping the ranch by investing in the property.
+Jackson's brother Jermaine took The Today Shows Matt Lauer on a tour of the main house, and he was interviewed on the grounds of the house by Larry King for his show.
+In January 2013, the singer Lady Gaga announced her willingness to help Jackson's children keep the ranch by investing in the property.